E. Thomas Ewing

 - BA in history, with Honors, Williams College

-- Associate Dean, College of Liberal Arts and Human Sciences, Virginia Tech
+- Associate Dean for Graduate Studies and Research, College of Liberal Arts and Human Sciences, Virginia Tech

 - Sturm Prize for Research Excellence, Phi Beta Kappa chapter, Virginia Tech, 2011.